 Humanity has tried to find a cure for aging for millennia, with legends such as the fountain of youth promising a way to reverse the effects of aging.
 There are two reasons why humanity has pushed to fight aging for so long, one of which is perhaps quite vain in the pursuit of beauty, whereas the other is for immortality.

-Current research into anti-again is expansive but still inconclusive.
+Current research into anti-aging is expansive but still inconclusive.
 Aging can be attributed to the steady exposure over time to harmful internal and external stressors like environmental toxins, the sun’s radiation and pathogens like bacteria, fungi and viruses.
 The exposure to these stressors lead to mutations in our DNA.
 All this happens on a small scale but over time the results become visible in the form of wrinkles, sun spots, fine lines and a slow decline in our physical and mental health.

 Modern research has shown promising leads in aging, linking it to the effects of oxidative stress on cellular health (the proliferation of free radicals) and the shortening of DNA strings, known as telomeres.
 There are currently no human studies in CBD and the anti-aging process but there is initial evidence to suggest that it can be an effect ingredient in the fight.

 The breakthrough evidence that suggests that CBD may assist in fighting the aging process has got the cosmetic industries very interested.
 There are many anti-aging beauty creams out there that contain CBD, but how effective are they?
 There are three main areas of aging that CBD could be key in combating aging: free radicals, inflammation and decreased cognitive ability.